ZionDub/hello-world/README.md

 Hi!

-My name is Leandro, I like music and want to learn programming.
+My name is Leandro.
+I like music and want to learn programming.